-Leviticus 19:32 “You shall stand up before the gray head and honor the face of an old man, and you shall fear your God: I am the Lord.”
+Leviticus 19:32 “You shall stand up before the gray head and honor the face of an old man, and you shall fear your God: I am the Lord” (ESV).

-and Psalm 71:9 “Do not cast me off in the time of old age; forsake me not when my strength is spent.”
+and Psalm 71:9 “Do not cast me off in the time of old age; do not forsake me when my strength is spent” (NASB).

 Yes, the end of life is JUST as important as the beginning.
 Those there have so much to teach us, both from what they’ve learned and from what we can learn by caring for them.